top of page

 1. Create movement – loosen your fascia, help you relax and get you moving freely

-To create that movement and find the cause, we work through the full fascial planes.
-Your body has eight fascial planes – think of them like continents of the world.
+To create that movement, and find the cause, we work through the full fascial planes.
+Your body has eight fascial planes – think of them a bit like the continents of the world.

-By focusing on the plane, we can home in on the source of pain.
-For example, you might have a sore lower back – but that might stem from a problem in the sole of your foot.
-Or the top of your neck could feel tight and be causing headaches because your shoulders are too tense.
+By focusing on each individual plane, we can hone in on the source of pain.
+For example, you might present with a sore lower back – but that could actually stem from a problem in the sole of your foot.
+Or the top of your neck could feel tight and be causing headaches, because your shoulders are too tense.

 What does MFR feel like?